adityatripathi5/Snaatak/sprint2/Cost Optimization Designing/Documentation/README.md

 Cloud cost optimization is an ongoing discipline, not a one-time activity.
 By proactively monitoring resource utilization and adjusting architectures for efficiency, teams can significantly reduce AWS bills while maintaining performance and scalability.

 > In our project, we will implement regular cost reviews, enforce budgets, and use a mix of **Savings Plans**, **Spot Instances**, and **Auto Scaling**.
-Idle resources will be cleaned up via automation scripts and observability tools like CloudWatch and Trusted Advisor.
+Idle resources will be cleaned up via automation scripts and observability tools like CloudWatch.

 This ensures a **cost-effective, scalable, and secure infrastructure** aligned with both technical and business goals.